cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

     --broadcast-mode block --yes
 ```

 Then run the tests.
 One run of the tests creates one completed game.
-It is ok do this multiple times:
+It is okay do this multiple times:

 ```sh
 $ docker run --rm -it \